-Precision Medicine for Your Practice is a series of short (20-30 min), online modules covering specific topics in genomics and precision medicine.
-In this module, Genomic Testing for the Healthy Individual, learn how to elicit patient motivations for genomic testing and to assess if a particular genomic test is a good fit for their concerns.
-This module will help providers understand the benefits and limitations of different types of genomic tests, know what types of information are available from different types of tests, and increase provider awareness of resources available to help interpret and prioritize results from genomic testing.
+Precision Medicine for Your Practice is a series of short (30 min), online modules covering specific topics in genomics and precision medicine.
+In this module, Genomic Testing for the Healthy Individual, providers will learn how to assess the significance of results from different kinds of consumer genomic tests, recognize if, and in what way, these results may be medically actionable, and communicate with patients about their motivations and concerns.
 There are five parts of the module: overview via an animated video; practice cases to facilitate learning-by-doing; "dig deeper" for more in-depth topics; and logistics and additional resources for more detail.

 Already enrolled?
 Access the course here.

 Precision Medicine for Your Practice: Genomic Testing for the Healthy Individual - CME